Determining remuneration for employer health tax

 Employer health tax applies on employer-paid premiums to non-group sickness or accident insurance plans, disability insurance plans, or income maintenance insurance plans.

 Stock option benefits represent a benefit received by the employee due to his or her employment relationship.
-Employer health tax applies in the calendar year the stock option benefits are paid to the employee.
+Employer health tax applies in the calendar year on the stock option benefits that are required to be reported in Box 14 (Employment Income) of an employee's T4 slip.